Milestones

 I would like tonight to speak to you about the the significant, distinguishing features, or characteristics among: thorough thinking, analogous thought and refutable conceptualizations.

-I would like tonight to speak to you about the significant, distinguishing features, or characteristics among: thorough thinking, analogous thought, and refutable conceptualizations.
-These phrases may all appear to be synonymous; one for the other and all for one.
-Alas I hope to show that they are not equal or the same in what they mean.
-What they do correspond to is a sort of pyramid of associations.
+Alas, I hope to show that they are not equal or the same in what they mean.
+What they correspond to is a sort of pyramid of associations.
 Those associations run from uncertain to less and less rigorous ways to describe what we see.
 What this means is that thorough thinking may not explain an observation and only some concepts can be relied upon to predict what may occur under those same or similar circumstances.

 We distinguish these phrases because certainty is so elusive.
 Or so I think, we look at these discoveries as a sort of pyramid of knowledge, the apex of which is a rare, predictive, and testable form of knowing.
 That is the form of knowledge that we will call science and it will be divided into the physical and life sciences.
 The physical sciences are largely unvarying sciences (once called natural philosophy) –and the life sciences that all possess a temporal variation in that time is a significant component of varying outcomes in the life sciences.
 Once called natural history, as the term implies, if you reverse time in the life sciences some very strange and impossible situations arise, whereas time reversal in physical science has a very different sort of outcome.

 Because Feynman in the Meaning of It All suggests that science is not strictly speaking or merely “ordered” thought, the three phrases “thorough thinking, analogous thought, and refutable conceptualizations” will be considered in reverse order.
 I do this because I want to interpret the author and make my point that science is not a search for truth or the mastery of authority.
-According to Feynman, and before him Jacob Bronowski–a famous mathematician and interpreter of science and the arts–science is a quest.
+According to Feynman, and before him Jacob Bronowski –a famous mathematician and interpreter of science and the arts– science is a quest.
 Both men see it as an ongoing search for sensible and testable “new ideas” because as Bronowski insists, “science” is a set of disciplines existing always “on the edge of error.”
 (Ascent of Man)

 Or as Feynman argues “The more definite the statement, the more important it is to test.”
 He believes that because “We have a way of checking whether an idea is correct or not.”
 By that Feynman says “We simply test it against observation,” which is difficult indeed, despite his use of the word “simply.”
 But it does establish his factual statement that ”There is no authority who decides what is a good idea.”
 And it is here that we have the most significant concept with respect to modernity and the history of thought.
 We live at a time, despite the tide otherwise among a widespread number of divergent groups, when “We have lost the need to go to an authority to find out if an idea is true or not,” as Feynman articulates (p.
 22) in his initial lecture.

-To be quite clear, we decide truth by testing a concept for accuracy and determining to what extent it is in error; we do not test “goodness” in the sciences based on the intensity of one’s logic, the “feel of one’s reason, or the hope of discovering supporting evidence.
+To be quite clear, we decide certainty by testing a concept for accuracy and determining to what extent it is in error; we do not test “goodness” in the sciences based on the intensity of one’s logic, the “feel" of one’s reason, or the hope of discovering supporting evidence.
 No one tests by finding exceptions, errors and seeks to account for the ever present uncertainties in our experimental evidence and mathematical accounts or descriptive explanations of those real tests of anyone’s assumptions.

 By applying this strict definition of science as a means of determining uncertainty and the degree of error in our reason, Feynman says “”we can try it out; and find out if it is true or not.” (p.
 21) That is not because an Einstein or a Faraday said so, but because the evidence we use to test the concept verifies the hypothesis.